billychen-lab/ID2223-Lab1/README.md

    - CSV files with predictions and (when available) true values, the lines 2-15 of the predictions csv files are predictions and real values of PM2.5 of the sensor in last 14 days, the lines 16-22 are predictions of the sensor in the next 7 days, which are also shown in the plots.
 4. A **lag-feature experiment** comparing the baseline weather-only model against weather+lagged PM2.5.
 5. A static **multi-page dashboard** that visualizes all Hong Kong station sensors we have selected.
+6. Regarding the Training and Prediction of Models：We downloaded the air quality data CSV of these sites from the official website and sorted them in chronological order.
+Then we take the first 80% of the data to train the models, and the remaining 20% of the data to evaluate the prediction accuracy of the model.

 The implementation covers Lab 1 tasks for **grades E, C and A**. (covers the requirements for grade A)